Don Hollenbeck: Legacy

 In the 1976 film Network, after being fired as president of the news division of the fictional UBS network, Max Schumacher (William Holden) is packing his belongings and finds an old picture taken when he and Howard Beale (Peter Finch) worked at CBS and notes that Hollenbeck is in the picture.

 In 1986, Hollenbeck was played by Harry Ditson in the HBO original production Murrow.

 In 2005, Hollenbeck was played by Ray Wise in the film Good Night, and Good Luck, which was centered on Murrow and CBS News in their 1950s campaign against McCarthy.
 One of the film's sub-plots included Hollenbeck's suicide following continued printed attacks by Jack O'Brian.
 He was portrayed through the film as a broken man, as a result of his wife leaving him and the allegations by O'Brian that he was a "pinko" communist-sympathizer who deliberately biased his news reports.
 The movie shows Hollenbeck's suicide closely following Murrow's April rebuttal to McCarthy, but the two events were in reality separated by two months; in the film's commentary track on the DVD release, director George Clooney said that this was done for dramatic reasons.

 In 2024, it was announced George Clooney would make his Broadway debut starring in a stage adaptation of the film Good Night, and Good Luck.
-The play began previews at the Winter Garden Theatre on March 12, 2025, with an opening night set for April 3.
-The production is currently scheduled to run through June 8.
-Actor Clark Gregg was cast as Don Hollenbeck in the Broadway adaptation of Good Night, and Good Luck.
+The play began previews at the Winter Garden Theatre on March 12, 2025, opened on April 3 and closed on June 8.
+Actor Clark Gregg played Don Hollenbeck in the Broadway adaptation of Good Night, and Good Luck.